-- See Appendix A, Worksheet 18. - This worksheet can be used to help the young person identify the aspects of their life that have changed since the separation and aspects that have stayed the same. - For some young people, separation will make it feel as though their whole world has changed.
-This worksheet will encourage the young person to look at all that's the same that they can hold on to.
-This will prompt conversation on how to cope with things that have changed.
+- See Appendix A, Worksheet 18. - This worksheet can be used to help the young person identify the aspects of their life that have changed since the separation and aspects that have stayed the same. - For some young people, separation will make it feel as though their whole world has have changed.